AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-3/class-9.md

-# Class 9: Redux, mapStateToProps
+# Class 9: Day 2, FakeCars - Add CRUD

 <!-- !
 HIDE FROM STUDENT; INSTRUCTOR ONLY CONTENT -->
 <!-- ## Instructor Only Content - HIDE FROM STUDENTS -->